Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

  ![This is example for RC file](../images/RC.png)
 > - kubectl create -f rc.yml (Create RC file from this command)
 > - kubectl get rc (Display RC)
+> - kubectl scale --replicas=7 rc coredge (we can extand and reduse rc pod by using this command)
+> - kubectl delete rc core (delete rc pod)
+**Note**

+> after create rc pod, and now you want to extand rc pod from insdie the rc file, we can extand rc pod number and run billow command for apply,

+> - vim rc.yml
+> - kubectl apply -f rc-yml (after update in rc file, we requried this command, and from this command rc pod is extand, without this command pod is not extand)
+> - kubectl get rc
+> - kubectl describe rc coredge | grep -i image (we can check, which from image pod is created)
+> - kubectl describe rc coredge | grep -i image (show version of rc pod, if are we wnat to change veriosn of application from yml file but because of same resion veriosn is not reflact)
+> - kubectl describe rc coredge | grep -i image (hare is showing version,)
+> - kubectl delete pod --all (delete pod for reflect verion of applciation)
+> - kuebctl get pod (how we can check appliction version)
+> - kubectl describe pod coredge-9pwcz | grep -i image (how version will show)

 {% endhighlight %}

+# What is Label and Selector in kubernetes Resources.
+> **In case pod only**

+for example you have to a multipule pod with labels, and you you find pod from label level, the we need to label

+{% highlight ruby %}

+> - vim nitin.yml
+> - kubectl create -f nitin.yml
+> - kubectl get pod
+> - kubectl get pod --show-labels (show label of pod)
+> - kubectl get pod -l env-qa (show pod from envirement level)
+> - kubectl delete -l tier=nitin (delete pod, which name of this teri)
+> - kubectl get pod --show-labels (show all labels of pod)
+> - kubectl label pod coredge-9pwcz type=B (we can define label in rungin pod)

+{% endhighlight %}

+> **Now, we are set lable in RC pod file**

+> **Note**

+Label and sector are at 2 places in the RC pod file, 1st **top of spac** section and 2ad **billow of the spec**

+{% highlight ruby %}
+> - vim rc.yml
+> - kubectl get rc --show-labels (show label with rc file)
+> - kubectl get rc (show all rc file)
+> - kubectl delete rc -l tier=web (delete rc with define label)
 > -

+{% endhighlight %}